- Wondering if there’s a way to output audio to multiple devices in Windows 10? We’ve got a few quick tips for you.

 - Select the Listen tab on the Stereo Mix window.

-- Select the secondary playback device listed on the Playback this device drop-down menu.
+- Select the second playback device listed on the Playback this device drop-down menu.

 - Click the Apply and OK buttons on both the Stereo Mix Properties and Sound window.